Réunion: Transport

-Roland Garros Airport serves the island, handling flights to mainland France, India, Madagascar, Mauritius, Tanzania, Comoros, Seychelles, South Africa, China and Thailand.
+Roland Garros Airport serves the island, handling flights to mainland France, Madagascar, Mauritius, Tanzania, Comoros, Seychelles, South Africa, China, and Thailand.
 Pierrefonds Airport, a smaller airport, has some flights to Mauritius and Madagascar.
-In 2019 a light rail system was proposed to link Le Barachois with the airport.
+In 2019, a light rail system was proposed to link Le Barachois with the airport.

 Education

-Reunion Island has its own education system.
-Chantal Manès-Bonnisseau, Inspector General of Education, Sport and Research, was appointed Rector of the Académie de la Réunion and Chancellor of Universities at the Council of Ministers on 29 July 2020.
+Réunion Island has its own education system.
+Chantal Manès-Bonnisseau, Inspector General of Education, Sport and Research, was appointed Rector of the Académie de La Réunion and Chancellor of Universities at the Council of Ministers on 29 July 2020.

 She succeeds Vêlayoudom Marimoutou, who took office as secretary general of the Indian Ocean Commission on 16 July.

 The Rectorate is located in the main city, in the Moufia district of Saint-Denis.
-At the start of the 2012 school year, the island had 522 pre-school and/or primary schools, including 26 private schools, for 120,230 students at the primary level, 82 secondary schools, including six private schools, for 61,300 students, 32 general and technological high schools, including three private schools, for 23,650 students, and 15 vocational schools, including two private schools, for 16,200 students.
+At the start of the 2012 school year, the island had 522 pre-school or primary schools, including 26 private schools, for 120,230 students at the primary level, 82 secondary schools, including six private schools, for 61,300 students, 32 general and technological high schools, including three private schools, for 23,650 students, and 15 vocational schools, including two private schools, for 16,200 students.

-Reunion's priority education zones affect slightly more than half of the primary and secondary school students.
+Réunion's priority education zones affect slightly more than half of the primary and secondary school students.

-Baccalaureate results are relatively close to the national average with a rate of 81.4% in 2012 compared to 82.4% in 2011 (respectively: 84.5% and 85.6% in the national average).
+Baccalaureate results are relatively close to the national average, with a rate of 81.4% in 2012 compared to 82.4% in 2011 (respectively: 84.5% and 85.6% in the national average).

-In higher education, the University of Reunion has 11,600 students spread across the various sites, especially in Saint-Denis and Le Tampon.
+In higher education, the University of Réunion has 11,600 students spread across the various sites, especially in Saint-Denis and Le Tampon.
 A further 5,800 students are divided between the post-baccalaureate courses of secondary education and other higher studies.

 Energy

 Energy on Réunion depends on oil and is limited by the island's insularity, which forces it to produce electricity locally and import fossil fuels.
-Faced with increasing demand and environmental requirements, the energy produced on the island is tending to increasingly exploit its great renewable energy potential through the development of wind farms, solar farms and other experimental projects.
-Although 35% of Réunion's electricity came from renewable sources in 2013, the department's energy dependency rate exceeds 85%.
+Faced with increasing demand and environmental requirements, the energy produced on the island is tending to increasingly exploiting its great renewable energy potential through the development of wind farms, solar farms, and other experimental projects.
+Although 35% of Réunion's electricity came from renewable sources in 2013, the department's energy dependency rate exceeded 85%.
 Saving electricity and optimising energy efficiency are two major areas of work for the authorities responsible for energy issues.